westland-valhalla/retired-warrior/README.md

 Learn JavaScript - Full Course for Beginners

+The reason I mention JavaScript is becasue it has the most widley used programming language on github.
+[Searching for projects with more than 10,000 stars](https://github.com/search?q=stars%3A%3E%3D10000) shows 409 JavaScript based projects, the next one down is Python with 117.

 [![Learn JavaScript - Full Course for Beginners](http://img.youtube.com/vi/PkZNo7MFNFg/0.jpg)](https://www.youtube.com/watch?v=PkZNo7MFNFg)

 (Click image to watch video)

 Learn Node.js - Full Tutorial for Beginners
+(Node is a powerful way of running JavaScript applications.)

 [![Learn Node.js - Full Tutorial for Beginners](http://img.youtube.com/vi/RLtyhwFtXQA/0.jpg)](https://www.youtube.com/watch?v=RLtyhwFtXQA)